mars-sim/mars-sim/README.md

 first human landing in near future.
 Early explorers of Mars will come face-to-face with insurmountable challenges.

-In the first decade immediately after the human landing, the major theme would be exploration of Mars.
-Initially, human explorers would not explore great distances away from their habitats until rover technologies that they would rely upon for long excursion has been proven to be reliable.
+In the first decade immediately after the initial human landing, the major theme would be the exploration of Mars.
+Initially, human explorers would not explore great distances away from their habitats until rover technologies for long excursions are proven to be reliable enough.
 They would travel within a region called an Exploration Zone (EZ), say, within 100 km of their landing.
-On top of that, mission planner would designate many interesting Region of Interests (ROIs) for both scientific investigation and resource extraction.
+On top of that, mission planner would designate many interesting Region of Interests (ROIs) for both scientific investigations and resource extractions.

-In the second decade, as the human aspiration to become multi-planetary remain unwavering, it would begins shifting into high gear with constructing long-term, sustainable settlements.
+In the second decade, if the human aspiration to become multi-planetary remains unwavering, we may need to chart out clear pathways in the following four areas :

+(1) Program Success
-They would chart out clear pathways to address questions such as: (1) Given the reliability and the technology readiness level of the existing hardware, what is the likelihood that the effort in settling Mars will not end with a boom and would even pay off in the long run ?
+Given the expense of developing maturity, reliability and maintainability of the flight proven hardware and software, what is the likelihood that the efforts in exploring Mars will not end in massive failures ?

+(2) Program Collaboration
+What kind of partnership and alliances between governmental entities and corporations should be established in the next phase of the exploration of Mars ?

+(3) Program Cost
+How do we contain the expense of developing flight proven hardware and software for Mars mission ?
+What kind of public support would be needed to continue exploration missions ?
+How will the mission planners pay off the capital and mission costs in the long run ?

+(4) Program Sustainment
-(2) What efforts does it take to make humans more adaptable to Mars so that it would become the second home for humanity?
-(3) What kind of partnership between governmental entities and corporations should establish in further funding the settlement of Mars until it becomes self-sustainable ?
+What effort does it take to make the construction of long-term, sustainable settlements possible ?
+How do we make humans more adaptable to Mars so that it may one day become the second home for humanity ?

 ## Mars Direct Mission Plan